vsbuffalo/vincebuffalo-website/content/blog/2020-03-04-snakefile-tutorial.md

 ([instructions
 here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)).
-Much like Make, running the command line program `snakemake` looks for a Snakefile, named `snakefile` in the directory.
+Much like Make, running the command line program `snakemake` looks for a Snakefile, named `Snakefile` in the directory.
 And much like Make, the format of the Snakefile has rules defined by targets (known in Snakemake as **outputs**), dependencies (Snakemake calls these **inputs**), and rules (and a lot more is possible here with Snakemake, as we'll see).
 Let's translate our